hvpham-yorku/project-meetmerge/doc/sprint0/competition.md

 ### **3. Doodle** ([https://doodle.com](https://doodle.com))
 - **Strengths**: Popular for polling multiple users for availability.
 - **Limitations**: Users must manually select available times, which can be time-consuming.
-- **Key Differentiator**: The **Calendly Combiner** eliminates the need for polling by automatically detecting common available slots from linked calendars.
+- **Key Differentiator**: The **MeetMerge** eliminates the need for polling by automatically detecting common available slots from linked calendars.

 ---

 ## Unique Value Proposition

-Unlike competitors that rely on manual scheduling or polling, the **Calendly Combiner**:
+Unlike competitors that rely on manual scheduling or polling, the **MeetMerge**:
 - **Automatically extracts available time slots** from multiple shared calendar links.
 - **Finds overlapping availability** across multiple users.
 - **Creates a new Calendly event or autofills a LettuceMeet schedule** without requiring manual data entry.